gortonator/bsds-6650/labs/lab-1.md

 Original : router.Run("localhost:8080")
 Change to: router.Run(":8080")
 ```
-This is to allow the server run on EC2.
+This is to enable the server to run on EC2.

 ## Lab 1 - Getting started with AWS EC2 Instance
 ### Aims: Cross Compile Your Go-Gin code